swaarm/iOS-sdk/README.md

 The SDK is uses Swift and built with .framework support.
 Can be installed as Cocoapods Pod.

-For example to load library using Cocoads:
+For example to load library using Cocoapods:

 ```
 platform :ios, '10.0'